 Mr. Sassine received a B.A. in Economics, as well as a minor in Philosophy, from University of California, Davis.
 He earned his J.D. with an emphasis in International Law from University of San Diego School of Law.
 He earned his LL.M. in International Commercial Arbitration from Stockholm.
 While in law school, Mr. Sassine also attended a summer program at the Sorbonne – Université Paris I Panthéon, where he was first introduced and became passionate about international commercial arbitration.

 Apart from his extensive international and domestic experience, Mr. Sassine is also active in the international arbitration community.
-He is the Co-Chair of California Arbitration’s (“CalArb”) Programming Committee and Young CalArb, sits on CalArb’s Executive Committee, is the Secretary of CalArb’s Board, and is a member of the ICDR’s Young & International’s Board.
-Mr. Sassine also coaches the University of California – Los Angeles’ Willem C. Vis International Commercial Arbitration Moot Court team, which takes place annually in Vienna, Austria.
+He is a member of California Arbitration, Inc.’s (CalArb) Board, the ICDR Young & International Board, and Stockholm University’s International Commercial Arbitration Alumni Board.
+In addition, Mr. Sassine is the Co-Chair of CalArb’s Programming Committee, is on California International Arbitration Week’s Planning Committee, sits on CalArb’s Executive Committee, and is the Secretary of CalArb’s Board.
+Mr. Sassine also coaches UCLA’s Willem C. Vis International Commercial Arbitration Moot Court team, which takes place annually in Vienna, Austria.

 - Represented Dutch acquirer and U.S. subsidiary in breach of contract dispute against West Virginian company in the United States District Court for the Southern District of New York.